 There has been no shortage of storms named Emily.
 Fourteen tropical cyclones — seven in the Atlantic Ocean, five in the Eastern Pacific Ocean, and two in the Southern Hemisphere — have carried the name.
 Seven have grown to hurricane status.

-When the National Weather Services track Tropical Storm Emily, the fifth tropical storm projected for the 2023 hurricane season, communities in its path will try to decide what precautions they should take based on how serious an impact the storm might have in their area.
+The National Weather Services announced the formation of Tropical Storm Emily, the fifth tropical storm projected for the 2023 hurricane season, on August 20.
+Communities in its path will try to decide what precautions they should take based on how serious an impact the storm might have in their area.

 Emily’s wind speed will determine whether it will be listed as a hurricane.
 All named storms are a form of tropical cyclone — a rotating, organized system of clouds and thunderstorms that originates over tropical or subtropical waters and has a closed low-level circulation.